-This assessment is specially designed for this type of financial instrument and an investment in use-ofproceeds bonds is only permitted if the following criteria are complied with.
-Firstly, all use-of-proceeds bonds are checked for compliance with the Climate Bonds Standards, similar industry standards for green bonds, social bonds or sustainability bonds (such as the ICMA Principles) or the EU standard for green bonds, or for whether the bonds have undergone an independent audit.

-Secondly, provided that this is relevant and enough data is available, certain exclusion criteria (including the applicable PAB exclusions) are applied at bond level and/or in relation to the issuer of the bonds, which may result in the bond being excluded as an investment.
+This assessment is specially designed for this type of financial instrument.
+An investment in use-ofproceeds bonds is only permitted if the following criteria are complied with.
+Firstly, all use-of-proceeds bonds are checked for compliance with the Climate Bonds Standards, comparable industry standards for green bonds, social bonds or sustainability bonds, such as the ICMA Principles, or the EU standard for green bonds, or for whether the bonds have undergone an independent audit.
+Secondly, certain ESG criteria are applied in relation to the issuer of the bond.
+This may result in issuers and their bonds being excluded as an investment.

-In particular, investments in use-of-proceeds bonds are prohibited based on the following issuer criteria:
+[In particular, investments in use-of-proceeds bonds are prohibited if the following criteria apply to the issuers: